 I eat a lot.
 This may sound counter-intuitive, but eating MORE will often be beneficial in the long run.
 Starving your body will never result in anything good.
 I try to eat something healthy every few hours so that I never feel ravenous and make poor choices as a result.

-I don’t beat myself up for having unhealthy days.
+I don’t beat myself up for having “unhealthy” days.
 In the past, I had the mentality of, “Oh, I ate like such shit yesterday, why bother trying today?”
 What you did or didn’t do yesterday doesn’t matter today.
-It is never too late to eat healthy and be active.
+It is never too late to eat intuitively.

-I learned about healthy food from credible sources.
+I learned about eating from credible sources.
 For the most part, social media is not a credible source to me; how on Earth am I supposed to wade through all the bullshit on YouTube and Instagram to find someone who can truly give me good advice?
 I googled pretty much every food I was eating or considered eating, focusing on finding their benefits (which vitamins or minerals they provide, how much fibre/protein/carbohydrates they can provide, etc).
 Knowing why your body might crave something and benefit from that food makes it so much easier to then choose that food.

 Even after nearly three months of eating this way, I still think about this all the time.
 I think about all the magnesium and vitamin C I’ll be getting when I eat those sweet potatoes.
 I think about the fibre, potassium, and folate I’ll get from that serving of black beans.
 I think of all that vitamin K from Brussels sprouts, and all that protein I’ll get from eggs.
-Actively thinking about how much good I’m doing for my body encourages me to keep making the choices I feel that my body wants.
+Actively thinking about how much good I’m doing for my body and mind encourages me to keep making the choices I feel that my body wants.

 As I’ve established, these days I can’t even imagine eating the way I used to; I remember feeling so sluggish and awful all the time.
-While I’ve tried to be healthy before, this is the longest I’ve ever gone with sticking to eating clean, healthy food that actually benefits my body and mind, and eating food I truly want to eat.
-Do I still drink whisky?
+While I’ve tried to be more balanced before, this is the longest I’ve ever gone with sticking to eating food that actually benefits my body and mind, and eating food I truly want to eat.
+Do I still drink whisky and eat pizza?
 Hell yes.
-As mentioned above, everything in moderation.

 It took me a very long time to get here, but I feel better than ever.
 I can’t wait to share the results.
 But first, and up next: the lifestyle changes I made to make sure my mental health was flourishing, too.